-With visible light: Light is waves, that may bend around, reflect, bend through the object.
+With visible light: Light is a wave, that may bend around, reflect, bend through the object.
+Object must be bigger than wavelength to be seen.
 Analogy with water waves giving info about a ship:

 Distance between crests of waves is the "wavelength" - ship is much bigger than this.
 Info about size and shape of ship is revealed by pattern of crests.